Nick Kyrgios: 2022: Wimbledon Final and return to top 20

 At the 2022 Wimbledon Championships, Kyrgios beat wildcard Paul Jubb in 5 sets, but was fined US$10,000 for verbally abusing a line judge and spitting in the direction of a spectator.
 He then went on to beat Filip Krajinović and Tsitsipas (for the second time during the grass season), to reach the fourth round.
 Following this, Kyrgios beat Brandon Nakashima in 5 sets to reach his first major quarterfinal since the 2015 Australian Open.
 He followed this with a shut out win over Cristian Garín and reached his first ever major semifinal.
 Kyrgios then reached his first major final after Rafael Nadal withdrew from the semifinals, becoming the first player in the Open Era to get a walkover into the Wimbledon final.
 Kyrgios lost the Wimbledon final to Novak Djokovic in a competitive 4-set match lasting over three hours.
 It was the first time Kyrgios lost to Djokovic in 3 career meetings, though they had not played each other since 2017.

 In Atlanta, Kyrgios withdrew from the singles tournament, but went on to win his second doubles title with Thanasi Kokkinakis, defeating fellow Australians Jason Kubler and John Peers in straight sets.
 In Washington, Kyrgios won his first singles title in 3 years and his second Washington Open singles title –– defeating Marcos Giron, Tommy Paul, Reilly Opelka, Frances Tiafoe and Mikael Ymer en route to the final against Yoshihito Nishioka, where he won in straight sets.
 In the doubles, Kyrgios partnered with Jack Sock, where after receiving a walkover in the semifinals, they defeated Ivan Dodig and Austin Krajicek to win the Washington Open doubles title.
 As a result, Kyrgios became the first player to win both the singles and doubles titles at Washington in the same year in the tournament's history.

 At the Canadian Open, Kyrgios defeated top seed Daniil Medvedev in the second round.
 Next he defeated his compatriot Alex de Minaur but eventually lost to Hubert Hurkacz in the quarterfinals.
 At the Cincinnati Masters, Kyrgios was defeated in the second round by Taylor Fritz in a match only lasting 51 minutes.
 At the US Open, Kyrgios defeated Thanasi Kokkinakis, Benjamin Bonzi and wildcard JJ Wolf to reach the fourth round at the US Open for the first time in his career.
-He then defeated world No.1 Danill Medvedev in four sets to reach the quarterfinals at the event for the first time.
+He then defeated world No.1 Daniil Medvedev in four sets to reach the quarterfinals at the event for the first time.
 With his win over Medvedev, Kyrgios became the first Australian player to beat the world No. 1 twice within the same year, since Pat Cash in 1987.
 In the quarterfinals, he faced off against Russian 27th seed Karen Khachanov, losing a closely fought match in five sets.
 Despite the loss, Kyrgios returned to the Top 20 for the first time since February 2020 and reclaimed the No.1 Australian position, overtaking Alex de Minaur.